 Posted on 10/12/10

 We returned to Stars once again the other day, and I tried one of their specials, the house-made maple and brown sugar pop tarts, or pop "stars" as they are called.
 They were terrific, with a flaky exterior and lots of sweet goodness inside.
 The exterior was also frosted, which added more sweetness to the pastries.

 We did yet another trip back to Stars recently, and this time, I had the Oreo cookie pancakes, which were filled with chunks of Oreo cookies and very good, though part of the pancakes seemed to be just a bit overcooked.
 I also tried the bacon cheddar tater tots, which had some extra saltiness from the bacon and were absolutely delicious.
 Two more unusual dishes from an interesting restaurant on the South Shore...

 Posted on 9/6/11

-We've done several more trips to Stars over the past few months, getting such items as the pumpkin pancakes, which were on special the day we went, and the steak and cheese benedict.
+We've done several more trips to Stars, getting such items as the pumpkin pancakes, which were on special the day we went, the Bostonian, and the steak and cheese benedict.
 The pancakes were not exactly fluffy, but they were delicious, with a perfectly sweet pumpkin taste and pure maple syrup that was heated up for us (a nice touch).
-The steak and cheese benedict was wonderful, with the steak and cheese being about as good as any cheesesteak I've had in the Boston area.
+The Bostonian was terrific, with baked beans, bacon, eggs, a grilled muffin, and cheddar tater tots all making for a filling but delicious meal.
+And the steak and cheese benedict was wonderful, with the steak and cheese being about as good as any cheesesteak I've had in the Boston area.